 - The reverse auction procedure as defined by Government Code 2155.062(d).

-- The formation of a political subdivision corporation under Local Government Code 304.001 (regarding the purchase of electricity).
+- The formation of a political subdivision corporation under Local Government Code 304.001 (purchase of electricity).

 Education Code 44.031(a)